brightzheng100/instana-server-on-roks/README.md

 EOF
 ```

 > Note: this will take some time to finish.
-You may trace the events by: `kg events -n instana-core -w`
+You may trace the events by:
+> - Looking at the events: `oc get events -n instana-core -w`
+> - And even tracing the operator logs: `oc logs deployment/instana-operator -n instana-operator -f`

 #### Create Unit object